-Sarah also teaches self-defense and firearms laws at NRA training courses, and writes articles for the NRA Law Enforcement Division's quarterly newsletter.
+Sarah also teaches self-defense law at NRA training courses and writes articles for the NRA Law Enforcement Division's quarterly newsletter.
 She was one of two 2012 recipients of the NRA Executive Vice President's Excellence Award.

 Sarah is the proud sister of the head gunsmith at Ray's Sporting Goods in Dallas and a Chief of Police in North Carolina.
-She enjoys baseball, symphonies, the AR-15, animals great and small, and reading everything and anything.
+She enjoys baseball, symphonies, the AR-15, cats, and American history.